mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 > 3. You are in a field that is conducive to "Direct Response Marketing" (DRM).
 Some products (like cheap and low-quality commodities) do not sell well with DRM.
 > 4. You are very open to a long term business relationship with me.
 As you may know, the cost of acquiring a first-time client is about eight times the cost of a returning client.
 I am looking for **long lasting relationships with a small number of clients** rather than a flash-in-the-pan "quick sale" to a whole slew of enquirers.
 > 5. You are extremely open to "Matt Malone's style" of hard-hitting, thrill-ride copywriting.
 I REFUSE to write "corporate stiff" &/or "namby-pamby" copywriting that puts prospects to sleep.
 > 6. You believe with every fiber of your being that you sell a top-of-the-line super-high-quality product.
-These days, we over-use the term "passion," but I do need to see your passion regarding your product.
+These days, we over-use the term "passion," but I do want to see your passion regarding your product.
 My ad-copy will directly reflect this.
 Therefore passion must exist.
 > 7. You sell a product that does not violate my personal values.
 I will NOT write copy for controlled substances, gambling, anything even remotely related to sex, or anything that damages the body.
 You can look at me as kind of an old-fashioned, conservative-values type of fellow who happens to enjoy modern gadgetry.
 I promote products that help people, not hurt them--be they man, woman, or child.
 > 8. You are a "good personality fit" with me.
 We'll be communicating a lot, so I want BOTH of us to enjoy a stellar business relationship.